AlejandroGorgues/AstroCabTools/docs/cube_ans_tutorial.rst

 Overview
 --------

-Cube_Ans allows to represent a space cube that comes from a MIRI cube in form of an image for each slice with the options to move along each one.
+Cube_Ans allows to represent a galaxy cube that comes from a MIRI, MUSE or MEGARA cube structure in form of an image for each slice with the options to move through each one.
-Based on the image represented, a rectangle or ellipse selection can be made on it, showing an spectrum along all the slices, with the posibility to represent it in the fit_line tool.
+Based on the image represented, an aperture operation along with the background subtraction operation can be made on it, showing different spectra along all the slices, with the posibility to represent it in the fit_line tool.

 .. note::
-        Only works with the MIRI Cube format
+        Only works with the MIRI, MUSE or MEGARA Cube format

 Requirements
 -------------